sard0r/ROS_Examples/Beginner/Writing A Simple Service And Client/Writing-A-Simple-Py-Service-And-Client.rst

 Background
 ----------

-When :doc:`nodes <../Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes>` communicate using :doc:`services <../Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services>`, the node that sends a request for data is called the client node, and the one that responds to the request is the service node.
-The structure of the request and response is determined by a ``.srv`` file.
+When nodes communicate using services, the node that sends a request for data is called the client node, and the one that responds to the request is the service node.
+The structure of the request and response is determined by a .srv file.

 The example used here is a simple integer addition system; one node requests the sum of two integers, and the other responds with the result.

 Prerequisites
 -------------

-In previous tutorials, you learned how to :doc:`create a workspace <./Creating-A-Workspace/Creating-A-Workspace>` and :doc:`create a package <./Creating-Your-First-ROS2-Package>`.
+In previous tutorials, you learned how to create a workspace and create a package.

 Tasks
 -----